 We conduct high quality, independent research and analysis on global health.
 We aim to contribute to evidence-based discussions and inform political processes that influence global health.

-The Independent Panel on Global Governance for Health is a collaborative initiative between the University of Oslo and The Lancet, following the recommendations of The Lancet-University of Oslo Commission on Global Governance for Health (2014).
+The Independent Panel on Global Governance for Health is an initiative from the University of Oslo, following the recommendations of The Lancet-University of Oslo Commission on Global Governance for Health (2014).
 The authors of the Commission Report concluded that people’s health are greatly affected by transnational activities (both public and private).
 They advocated therefore for a broader approach to global health by promoting the concept of global governance for health (and not solely of health) to include issues such as trade, extractive industry, the rise of new actors in global governance such as philanthropists, etc.

 - The relations between trade agreements and health;